ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 #### Footer

 The footer is another feature which is seen on all pages.
-The footer hold important information for user such as the address, social links and quick contact details, this information makes it easier for the user to contact us without having to use the contact page.
+The footer hold important information for user such as the address, social links and quick contact details, this information makes it easier for the user to contact the company without having to use the contact page.

 ![Footer screenshot from website](docs/readme-images/footer.png)

 #### Favicon

-The favicon can be seen on the navbar as the link to home on the right hand side and also on the tab are of the web browser, this give the website a small but important change which gives the user the feeling that the website was built professionaly.
+The favicon can be seen on the navbar as the link to home on the right hand side and also on the tab of the web browser, this give the website a small but important change which gives the user the feeling that the website was built professionaly.

 ![Favicon screenshot from website](docs/readme-images/favicon.png)